aionescu/boros/README.md

 ## VS Code Extension

-This repo also includes a VS Code extension for Boros syntax highlighting.
+This repo also includes a VS Code extension for syntax highlighting.

 You can install it by running the `install-vscode-ext.sh` script.

 ## Language features

-Boros is a strict, impure, dynamically-typed functional language with ML-inspired syntax.
+`boros` is a strict, impure, dynamically-typed functional language with ML-inspired syntax.

 ### Syntax